bigcommerce/dev-docs/docs/api-docs/storefront/widgets/widget-builder.md

 ## Continue development with `start`

-To spin up the development server for any existing widget, first ensure that it is located in a child directory of the root where you configured the corresponding environment.
+Widget Builder's `start` command will start the development server for an existing widget that is located in a child directory of the environment root.
 Navigate to that environment root, then run the following command:

 ```shell
 widget-builder start <[path/to/]widget-name>